NotBlue-Dev/NanoBeat/README.md

 This project will link event from beatsaber like light or hitblock, bombhit, wallhit etc to your nanoleaf and change color in function of this event

 ## Setup
+open cmd and paste this :
+pip -r requirements.txt
-To run this project you need to run 'nanoleaf.py' in src and then scan for ip and generate a token
+then you need to run 'nanoleaf.py' in src and then scan for ip and generate a token

 ## Advanced Information